benizi/ConscientiousProgrammer/source/_posts/2013-06-26-we-should-not-create-this-kind-of-terrible-error-message-for-the-end-user.markdown

 We programmers clearly are not conscientious enough about error handling and reporting.
 I believe that today, more than ever, we have a responsibility to *handle failure gracefully* in software.
 I believe that failure should even be considered to be the *default* expectation, rather than success, in order to create reliable software.
 As [Dick Wall said at the recent 2013 Pittsburgh TechFest](http://franklinchen.com/blog/2013/06/01/report-on-the-second-pittsburgh-techfest-2013/), it's not enough to design and code and test primarily for the "happy path".

 There are ways to do error handling better, but they require serious thinking up front.
 This is a large topic we will be exploring in depth on this blog.

+### (Update of 2013-06-27)

+By sheer coincidence, a great [interview on *human-centered design*](http://programming.oreilly.com/2013/06/human-centered-design-may-be-what-makes-your-app-stand-out.html) arrived in my RSS feed.
+Check it out.

+I will be the first to admit that I don't know much about UX or human-centered design.
+I just have some intuitions as an end user.
+I think we developers should learn more about this stuff in a more formal, serious way.
+And it's just a matter of thinking about the ultimate end user.
+Even if we are not programming for the ultimate end user, we are at least programming for other programmers.
+If we are writing an API, the principles that guide human behavior must still be valid, even if programmers are an unusual subset of human beings!
+We write code *not* primarily for computers but for other human beings (including our future selves).